Ainsley Maitland-Niles: 2017–2020

 On 12 August 2018, in Unai Emery's first match as manager, Maitland-Niles started at left-back.
-However, he would be subbed off 35 minutes into the match after suffering a broken leg.
-After his return from his leg break and a season-ending injury for Héctor Bellerín, Maitland-Niles established himself as Emery's starting right-back for the remainder of the season.
-On 29 December 2018, he scored his first goal for the club in a 5–1 Premier League defeat to Liverpool at Anfield.
+However, he would be subbed off 35 minutes into the match, after suffering a broken leg.
+After his return from his leg break, and a season-ending injury for Héctor Bellerín, Maitland-Niles established himself as Emery's starting right-back for the remainder of the season.
+On 29 December 2018, he scored his first goal for the club, in a 5–1 Premier League defeat to Liverpool at Anfield.
 Maitland-Niles scored his first UEFA Europa League goal on 14 March 2019, scoring Arsenal's second in a 3–0 quarter-final second-leg victory against Stade Rennais at the Emirates Stadium.

 With Bellerín still working his way back from injury, Maitland-Niles kept his place as Arsenal's starting right-back for the opening games of the 2019–20 Premier League.
 On 22 September 2019, Maitland-Niles received a red card during the first half of Arsenal's 3–2 victory against Aston Villa at the Emirates Stadium.
-His sending off came after he received yellow cards in both the 11th and 41st minutes.
+His sending off came after he received yellow cards in both the eleventh and 41st minutes.
 He scored his first EFL Cup goal against Liverpool in a 5–5 draw (Liverpool won on penalties) at Anfield.
 On 1 August 2020, Maitland-Niles was selected to start in the FA Cup Final against Chelsea, as Arsenal won their 14th FA Cup.

 Maitland-Niles started the 2020 FA Community Shield on 29 August, taking and scoring the second penalty in a penalty shoot-out win against Liverpool after the match ended 1–1.
 In the FA Community Shield, Maitland-Niles was awarded the man of the match.
-Maitland-Niles later struggled to secure a place in Mikel Arteta's first team, with interest coming from West Brom and Southampton to sign on loan.
+Maitland-Niles later struggled to secure a place in Mikel Arteta's first team, with interest coming from West Brom and Southampton to sign him on loan.

-2021–present: Loans to West Brom, Roma and Southampton
+2021–2023: Loans to West Bromwich Albion, Roma and Southampton

 On 1 February 2021, Maitland-Niles joined fellow Premier League club West Bromwich Albion on a loan deal until the end of the season.
 He made his debut in a 0–2 defeat to Tottenham in the Premier League on 7 February.

 During the summer of 2021, Maitland-Niles was linked with a move away from Arsenal, with Everton reportedly interested in signing him on loan.
 The potential move fell through however, and on 30 August 2021, Maitland-Niles publicly expressed his desire to leave the club via social media, stating that he wished to go where he was "wanted" and where he was going to play.

 On 8 January 2022, Maitland-Niles joined Serie A club Roma on a loan deal until the end of the season.

-On 1 September 2022, Maitland-Niles joined Southampton on a season long loan.
+On 1 September 2022, Maitland-Niles joined Southampton on a season-long loan.

+On 16 June 2023, Arsenal announced that Maitland-Niles would be leaving the club following the expiration of his contract.